Occupational Safety and Health Act/Occupational Safety and Health Administration

 Step 3 – Work Together: Establish an effective OSHA compliance program that is customized for your practice and manageable for your team.
 We will provide a structured program to guide and support your team step-by-step through the process of creating a culture of safety and health compliance.
 Every practice is different, and we will work with your team remotely or work with you directly onsite.

-Step 4 – Success: Enjoy peace of mind knowing you can demonstrate to your patients, staff, and auditors that your medical practice is committed to compliance and has mitigated consequences if a breach does occur.
+Step 4 – Success: Enjoy peace of mind knowing you can demonstrate to your patients, staff, and auditors that your medical practice is committed to compliance.

 About the Occupational Safety and Health Administration (OSHA)